Skip to main content

 Smoke Tinapa

-Some people ask me why would I travel two hours just to buy dried fish first of all the dried fish are really fresh and it is inexpensive.
-Not only visiting this place you can see new surrounding.
+Some people ask me why I would travel two hours just to buy dried fish first of all the dried fish are really fresh and it is inexpensive.
+Not only visiting this place you can see new surroundings.

 Close by the Balanga Public Market Bargain are some restaurants to eat.